tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqlquery_killlist.rst

     $res = $cl->Query ( "test", "main delta" );

-First, we need to properly handle deletions.
+F.html, we need to properly handle deletions.
 The result set should not contain documents 2, 3, or 5.
 Second, we also need to avoid phantom results.
 Unless we do something about it, document 11 *will* appear in search results!
 It will be found in ‘main’ (but not ‘delta’).
 And it